At least 20 dead as north Mali factions clash

 "The MNLA and MUJWA are launching rockets at each other between the two markets of the town and the governor's building," Gao resident Sila Askou said by telephone of the governor's premises in which the MNLA has set up headquarters.

-Separately, residents in the northern town of Timbuktu 300 km (200 miles) to the west, said they had seen armed convoys of the local Ansar Dine Islamist group - a MUJWA ally - racing to Gao.
+Separately, residents in the northern town of Timbuktu 300 km (200 miles) west said they had seen armed convoys of the local Ansar Dine Islamist group - a MUJWA ally - racing to Gao.

 Malick Aliou Maiga, another resident contacted by telephone, said the MNLA headquarters had been badly damaged in the battle, which started around mid-morning.

-MNLA spokesmen based in Mali and in Europe were not immediately contactable for comment but one member of the group, speaking on condition of anonymity, said the attack on the headquarters had been repelled.
+Neither the MNLA's spokesmen based in Mali or in Europe were immediately contactable for comment but one member of the group speaking on condition of anonymity said the attack on the HQ had been repelled.

 "Either the MUJWA backs off or we are heading towards an all-out armed confrontation," said the MNLA member.